r-owen/base_loom_server/docs/installing.md

 4. Run the loom server.

-    Once you know how to run the loom server, run it with the real USB port for your loom, using the path you found above:
+    Once you know how to run the loom server, run it with the real USB port for your loom.
+    On macOS or unix:

+        run_toika_loom <usb_port_name>

+    or, if it is not on the PATH:

         <path-to-executable>/run_toika_loom <usb_port_name>

+    On Windows:

+        run_toika_loom.exe <usb_port_name>

+    or, if it is not on the PATH:

+        <path-to-executable>/run_toika_loom.exe <usb_port_name>

-    This command also has extra options to specify the loom name, server port, etc.
+    In any case the command accepts additional options to specify the loom name, server port, etc.
     One option of note:

     * `--reset-db`: clear all save weaving patterns.
 Only use this when you want a fresh start.

-    To run more than one loom server on the same computer, specify different loom-specific values for each of the following options:
+    To run more than one loom server on the same computer, specify loom-specific values for each of the following options:

     * `--db-path`: path of the pattern database
     * `--port`: server port

-    For a full list of options, run the command `--help`.
+    For a full list of options, run the command with option `--help`.